-12. Special insolvency risk calculations for special situations.
+12. Special insolvency risk calculations for special situations

 12.1.
-For schemes meeting the definition of a Scheme without a substantive sponsor (SWOSS), or a Special Arrangement Scheme (SAS), special rules will apply.
+For schemes meeting the definition of a Scheme without a substantive sponsor (SWOSS), or a Special Arrangement Scheme (SAS), or a commercial consolidator, special rules will apply.
 These rules are likely only to apply in unusual cases rather than forming part of the conventional insolvency risk calculation.